 Use Video Storytelling and Collaborative Funding

 Nothing moves people like a compelling story.
 Short videos that bring the mission of a good cause to life and make people laugh, cry, think, and want to help are more important than ever in philanthropy.

-“I fund stories,” Ruth Anne Harnisch, president of the Harnisch Foundation and a producer of cinema and large scale documentaries, proudly declared.
-Her films include “The Hunting Ground” and “Trout.”
+“I fund stories,” Ruth Ann Harnisch, president of the Harnisch Foundation and a producer of cinema and large scale documentaries, proudly declared.
+Her films include “The Hunting Ground” and “Unrest.”
 She encourages others to start smaller, but know they can have impact too.
 “The obstacles to storytelling on a wide scale are falling away.
 You have the media in your hand … with your cell phone.
 But, you need a good story to tell.”

 Harnisch cited The New York Times columnist Nicholas Kristoff, who believes that stories about a single person are the most effective.
 She advises, “Think about what story of that one person is that will make an impact.
 Who is the audience, what do you want them to know and … what action do you want them to take?”

 It’s also easier than ever to fund video storytelling.
 Although her foundation donates to some documentaries, Harnisch also funds them on Kickstarter, Indiegogo and Go Fund Me.
 This helps grow broader support for the story in the future.

 Advocacy can have the greatest impact of all, particularly when it results in policy and systemic change.
 Collaboration is essential to unite many voices for change together.
 Sonya Campion, president of the Campion Advocacy Fund and trustee at the Campion Foundation, and Diana Willen, chair of the United Way WINGS advocacy committee at the United Way of Greater Cincinnati, shared their experiences building coalitions, developing public-private collaborations to scale efforts, and leveraging the power of nonprofit board members as advocates for their mission.
 They are happy to give Advocacy 101 advice to others too.